StevenMayher/432-2022/labs/labY/README.md

 ## Deadline

 This Lab is optional.
-To receive credit, you must complete it, submitting your R Markdown file and HTML result (along with your data so that we can run your code) to the Lab Y assignment in [Canvas](https://canvas.case.edu/) no later than Monday 2022-05-02 at noon.
+To receive credit, you must complete it, submitting your R Markdown file and HTML result (along with your data so that we can run your code) to the Lab Y assignment in [Canvas](https://canvas.case.edu/) no later than **Monday 2022-05-02 at noon**.
 You can complete it at any time prior to that date.
-Late work will not be accepted or graded on Lab Y.
+Late work will neither be accepted nor graded for Lab Y.

 ## Why do this?